-Ctrl-C may stop the entire program

-ad ADC_SPEC -- read ADCs specified in ADC_SPEC and display in volts.
-For example, if ADC_SPEC is "10,11,16,0", output has the format of "11.974ms 0.234 1.189 0.074 3.333\n".

-adl -- repeat the last ad command in a loop.
-Ctrl-C stops.

-rt -- reset time to 0, and don't restart it until the next loop command (rbl, ril, wil, adl)
+rt -- reset time to 0.
+Don't restart it until one of the following commands is issued: rb, rbl, ri, ril, wi, wil).
+(Time is also reset to 0 when dble starts.)

+reset_fpga -- drive P0.4 low for about 10 ms, then undrive it (leave it high-Z)

+reset_switch -- drive P9.2 low for about 10 ms, then drive it high (leave it high)

-uart -- change to UART-mode, during which keyboard strokes are echoed to the FPGA UART, and characters received from that UART are echoed to the output.
+uart -- change to UART mode, during which keyboard strokes are echoed to the FPGA UART, and characters received from that UART are echoed to the output.
 Ctrl-alt-C exits this mode.

-Does arrow need to know the uart specs of our FPGA?
-115200 8N1?
-Baud rate/ start stop bits, etc.
+Each character is sent (to the FPGA) as soon as the key is pressed, and each character received (from the FPGA) is immediately displayed.
+Format is 115200 8N1.

 logfile FILENAME -- start logging output to text file.
-If "FILENAME" is omitted, open a dialog box to choose location and file name.
+If FILENAME is omitted, open a dialog box to choose location and file name.
+If FILENAME is relative, use the same folder as last time, defaulting to user's home.

-logstop -- stop logging output to text file and close the file
+logstop -- stop logging output to text file and close the file.

-infile FILENAME -- execute all the commands in text file
+infile FILENAME -- execute all the commands in text file script.
+If FILENAME is relative, use the same folder as last time, defaulting to user's home.

+exit -- exit dble.
+(Note that when executing infile, at the end of the file revert to interactive mode, unless there is an exit within the script.)

-help -- print a summary of commands (maybe just the contents of this "spec")
+help -- print a summary of commands (maybe just condensed version of this "spec")